Check out the restoration photos in the Photo Album for a pictorial overview of the restoration

 Preparing the body

-ensuring the panel fit and gap alignment was the best that could be achieved.
-Once this was finished I had a complete body shell ready to start the panel repairs.
+the panel fit and gap alignment was the best that could be achieved.
+Once this was finished the complete body shell was ready to start the panel repairs.

 I purchased a small compressor which enabled me to do the basic work at home, this was a very

-good investment and was a great help.
-A two pack refinishing system was my choice for repainting as it provides a tough,
+good investment and a great help.
+A two pack refinishing system was my choice for repainting as it

-light contrasting guide coat over the top.
-This was then carefully “blocked back” with wet and dry to pick up all the very minor imperfections and repair marks (pictures).
+guide coat over the top.
+This was then carefully “blocked back” with wet and dry to pick up all the very minor imperfections and repair marks.